Even and odd atomic nuclei: Pairing effects

 Beta decay of an even–even nucleus produces an odd–odd nucleus, and vice versa.
 An even number of protons or of neutrons are more stable (higher binding energy) because of pairing effects, so even–even nuclei are much more stable than odd–odd.
 One effect is that there are few stable odd–odd nuclides, but another effect is to prevent beta decay of many even–even nuclei into another even–even nucleus of the same mass number but lower energy, because decay proceeding one step at a time would have to pass through an odd–odd nucleus of higher energy.
 Double beta decay directly from even–even to even–even skipping over an odd–odd nuclide is only occasionally possible, and even then with a half-life more than a billion times the age of the universe.
 For example, the double beta emitter has a half-life of 2.69×10^19 years.
-This makes for a larger number of stable even–even nuclides, with some mass numbers having two stable nuclides, and some elements (atomic numbers) having as many as seven.
+This makes for a larger number of stable even–even nuclides, with some mass numbers having two stable nuclides, and one element (atomic number), tin, having as many as seven.

 For example, the extreme stability of helium-4 due to the double pairing (two protons, two neutrons, filling the lowest shell) prevents any nuclides containing five or eight nucleons from existing for long enough to serve as platforms for the buildup of heavier elements via nuclear fusion in Big Bang nucleosynthesis; only in stars is there enough time for this (see triple-alpha process).
 This is also the reason why decays so quickly into two alpha particles, making beryllium the only even-numbered element that is monoisotopic.